ShortCoolGuy000/Rust-Code-Raider-RCR/README.md

 # How To Run

 0?.
-If you have git install run `git clone `
+If you have git installed run `git clone https://github.com/ShortCoolGuy000/Rust-Code-Raider-RCR.git`
 1. Check if Python version `python --version` is 3.x or higher
 2. Navigate to the `Rust-Code-Raider-RCR` dir.
 3. Open cmd and run `pip install requirments.txt`.